Nan-x3/ICFaceAttendance/README.md

 ## 📄 License

-This project is developed for internal use at Whoopmasters.
+This project is developed for internal use at Innovation Centre.

 ---